metal-crow/Dark-Souls-PvP-AI/README.md

 l1: 0x000000010
 r1: 0x000000020

+attack when

+you can interrupt them and poise break
+(need to teach poise)

+when they're in their recovery animation
+(what about weapon speeds? can they recover faster then i can attack?) good spacing
+(need to teach spacing)

 TODO:
+  //TODO counter strafe to dodge backstabs

+  [] Test ai with dummy attack(random)
+  [high priority] teach spacing
+  [high priority] teach poise

   [bug priority: LOW] when attacking, and on recovery subanimation, subanimation randomly goes to windup then back to recovery, triggering another roll.

   [high priority] neural network training, test implementation in main program.
+  [high priority] is neural network fast enough i dont have to thread it?
   [high priority] verify ghost hit works

   [medium priority] get dynamic angle change while rolling to roll bs.